Got a hot water cylinder + solar? Here's some hot water hacks.

 Very large single-phase (9–13kW):

-• Two or Three Phase systems - A diverter would be better as there's less energy per phase.
+• Two or Three Phase systems - A diverter would be better as there's less solar energy coming down each phase, so smarter allocation of solar to hot water is needed.

 • Got a super high-use household?
 Consider a heat pump cylinder.

 And remember: the better your solar buyback rate compared to your power price, the less difference these devices make.
-If you’re only saving a cent or two per kWh by diverting solar into hot water instead of selling it back, don’t expect the payback period to blow your mind.
+If you’re only saving 5 to 10 cents per kWh by diverting solar into hot water instead of selling it back, don’t sweat the inefficiency of a timer.

 Need help making the right call?
 That’s why we exist.
 Equity Solar Brokers: keeping you anonymous, and helping you make smart solar decisions.